AdrianOrenstein/honours-medical-hypertension/README.md

 Results using a [balanced dataset](https://wandb.ai/adrianorenstein2/hypertension-project/reports/Hypertension-reproduce-results--VmlldzoyNDQ0OTg2?accessToken=0r6szww4emgau9d6i7rirzy3yxmtgdjri2mtns8ycr2l4i4ctwa207ytvlkdpkmh) and [imbalanced dataset](https://wandb.ai/adrianorenstein2/hypertension-project-unbalanced-test/reports/Hypertension-imbalanced-dataset--VmlldzoyNDU4MjYz?accessToken=cb93gkt4hiimy7ry4cl7e96t2snee0p09gx13zx18j10r2zucvcxxtple1pxj0mw) are available as WandB reports.

+In more detail:
+1. We take each patient uid
+1. All datasets with a matching patient uid is aggregated
+1. Patient records are stored as JSON
+1. Records contain a key and a value, as keys are often shared we add this to the token dictionary for the deep learning model.
+Values are tokenised character by character.
+1. A 1D Resnet is used to take the tokenised input and output a multi-class classification as to whether the patient was diagnosed with hypertension or not.

 ## Running experiments
 Below are sections that outline various aspects of using this codebase.